 NHS England are inviting patients, clinicians, NHS Leaders and partner organisations as well as national professional and representative bodies to provide their views on these potential proposals for changing current primary legislation relating to the NHS.
-A helpful summary from NHS Providers is attached and members are invited.
+A helpful summary from NHS Providers is attached members are jestic.

 A helpful summary from NHS Providers is attached as Appendix B and Board members are invited to submit comments to James Duncan Deputy Chief Executive by 5th April, which will inform an organisational response to be submitted by the deadline of 25th April.
-You can access the link here 12 March 2019
+You can access the link here